bahmoudd/arch-install-guide/README.md

 Package Manager | A package manager is a program designed to automate the process of downloading, installing, updating, listing, removing and searching for software (bundled together as an app or "package")
 Greeter         | A greeter is a graphical login interface, and is often called the login screen.
 It essentially "greets" the user(s) to the system.
 Shell           | A shell is a text environment where you issue commands and information to your computer.
+Comment         | Some text that Arch Linux ignores automatically.
+Comments begin with the hashtag.
+To comment something out, put a hastaf before it, and to uncomment something, remove the hashtag preceeding it
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Introduction